“If there's a book that you want to read, but it hasn't been written yet, then you must write it.”

 Based on the book by Jeanne-Marie Leprince de Beaumont, and the teachings of acclaimed author bell hooks, Belle tells the story of a young poet, princess, and adventurer searching for their identities within their small Afro-Parisian village.
 Their aptitude to day dream and penchant for testing their boundaries sometimes gets Bell/e into trouble.
 But through their storytelling, their friends and a library of magic, it always works out for Bell/e in the end.

 Bell/e : The Musical is currently being written alongside Musical Theatre Factory’s Makers Fellowship, and MAESTRA’s mentorship.
-If you’d like to be part of Bell/e’s creation, email the writer!
-They’d love to hear from producers, composers, and literary agents of all industries.
+If you’d like to be part of Bell/e’s creation, email the writer.
+They’d love to hear from producers, composers, and literary agents.

 Write the tale that scares you, that makes you feel uncertain, that is uncomfortable.